 Each consecutive participant received a unique code from 001 to 239 that was placed on the completed TBQ, PCF and HCF to provide a link among these tools.

 Data from these tools were uploaded into Epi Info 7TM and analysed by the researchers.
 Participant characteristics were analysed with descriptive statistics.
 The mean systolic BP (SBP) and diastolic BP (DBP) were determined for the current visit and the visits in the last 3 months.
-The proportions of participants with BPs controlled to target at current and in the last 3 months were determined according to targets in the 2014 South African hypertension guideline.27 The proportions of participants with co-morbidities, as well as those who considered hypertension more problematic than other comorbidities, were also determined.
+The proportions of participants with BPs controlled to target at current and in the last 3 months were determined according to targets in the 2014 South African hypertension guideline.27 The proportions of participants with co-morbidities, as well as those who considered hypertension more problematic than other co-morbidities, were also determined.

 The BOT was determined as follows: the sums of participants’ scores for each question in each of the three sections of the TBQ were recorded as:

-BOT 1: Burden relating to issues of medication regimen,
+BOT 1: Burden relating to issues of medication regimen

 BOT 2: Burden relating to navigating the healthcare system

-BOT 3: Burden relating to lifestyle changes and accessing social / financial support respectively.
+BOT 3: Burden relating to lifestyle changes and accessing social / financial support, respectively.

 The maximum scores in each of the three sections were divided into three tertiles:

-BOT 1: 1–13 (low BOT), 14-–26 (moderate BOT), 27-40(high BOT)
+BOT 1: 1–13 (low BOT), 14–26 (moderate BOT), 27–40 (high BOT)

-BOT 2: 1–16 (low BOT), 17-32(moderate BOT), 33-50(high BOT)
+BOT 2: 1–16 (low BOT), 17–32 (moderate BOT), 33–50 (high BOT)

-BOT 3: 116 (low BOT), 17-32(moderate BOT), 33-50(high BOT)
+BOT 3: 1–16 (low BOT), 17–32 (moderate BOT), 33–50 (high BOT)

 The total BOT score was also determined as the sum of the scores in BOT1, BOT2 and BOT3, and divided into three tertiles and classified as low, moderate and high total composite BOT: